 - Avoidance of capital gains taxes

-- Financial security for loved ones
+- Lifetime income for you or loved ones

 - Continued use of the contributed property during your life